splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/k8s-troubleshooting/troubleshoot-k8s-landing.rst

     :hidden:
     :maxdepth: 3

-    troubleshoot-k8s-general
-    troubleshoot-k8s-containers
+    troubleshoot-k8s
+    troubleshoot-k8s-container

-Deploy the Splunk Distribution of the OpenTelemetry Collector in a Kubernetes cluster and start monitoring your Kubernetes platform using Splunk Observability Cloud.
+To troubleshoot the Splunk Distribution of the OpenTelemetry Collector for Kubernetes see:

-.. raw:: html

-    <h2> What's in this tutorial </h2>

-After completing this tutorial, you can accomplish the following tasks:

-* Install and deploy the Splunk Distribution of OpenTelemetry Collector for Kubernetes.
-* Use the Splunk Distribution of OpenTelemetry Collector to send Kubernetes data to Splunk Observability Cloud.
-* View your Kubernetes cluster data in navigators and dashboards.
-* Create a detector to issue alerts about your Kubernetes cluster data.
+* :ref:`troubleshoot-k8s`
+* :ref:`troubleshoot-k8s-container`